facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

   </tr>
 </table>

-The work on Docusaurus v2 started in 2018, and the community has been quick to adopt it.
+The work on Docusaurus v2 [started in 2018](/blog/2018/09/11/Towards-Docusaurus-2).
+Since then, the community has been quick to adopt it.
 It didn't take long for Docusaurus v2 to outgrow Docusaurus v1, despite being in beta.

 TODO fix screenshot legend